Five Reasons to Shred Your Old Smartphones

 Eric Brown, a lab manager at the forensic data-recovery firm Flashback Data, says that this type of physical attack may not actually harm the memory chips and other components that need to be destroyed.
 His company recommends shredding because it prevents the ability for undamaged components to be put in a new phone and have their data accessed.

-Use the right tool for the right job, and that means a thorough shredder.
+Use the right tool for the right job, and that means you need to shred old smartphones.

 4. People Only Need a Little Information to Hack You